Skip to main content

 A deeper, academic exploration of adrenal function and electrolyte balance requires an appreciation for the molecular subtleties that ensure physiological precision.
 One of the most elegant examples of this is the mechanism that protects the mineralocorticoid receptor (MR) from being perpetually overwhelmed by cortisol.

-In the human body, circulating concentrations of are thousands of times higher than those of aldosterone.
+In the human body, circulating concentrations of cortisol are thousands of times higher than those of aldosterone.
 Both hormones can bind to the mineralocorticoid receptor with high affinity.
 This presents a significant biological paradox ∞ if cortisol can bind so effectively, how does aldosterone ever get a chance to exert its specific regulatory effects?
 The body’s solution is both localized and brilliant, centering on the enzyme 11-beta-hydroxysteroid dehydrogenase type 2 (11β-HSD2).

 The Gatekeeper Enzyme 11β-HSD2